shekar1221/devops-cicd-kind-github-actions/README.md

-# HSBC DevOps CI/CD Kind GitHub Actions Lab
+#evOps CI/CD Kind GitHub Actions Lab

 This project is built for the HSBC-style JD topics: